How to Get Rid of Dental Plaque Naturally

 Millions of people have dental plaque.
 That’s right, you’re not the only one who suffers from the build-up of food scraps on your teeth.
 The yellowish plaque first appears close to the gums, and then moves down rest of the tooth, becoming difficult to remove as part of your daily teeth cleaning routine.

-In this article, we’ll tell you how to get rid of that pesky tartar the natural way – and leave you with a brilliant white smile!
+In this article, we’ll tell you how to get rid of that pesky dental plaque the natural way – and leave you with a brilliant white smile!

-When we eat large amounts of sugary, fatty or highly refined foods, we increase our chances of tartar build-up.
-Plus, adding poor oral hygiene and habits like smoking or drinking coffee or alcohol to the mix is sure to make the problem worse!
+When we eat large amounts of sugary, fatty or highly refined foods, we increase our chances of dental plaque build-up.
+Plus, when you add poor oral hygiene and habits like smoking or drinking coffee or alcohol to the mix, it’s sure to make the problem worse!

-It’s not just an aesthetic problem; it has health implications, too: large amounts of tartar will cause inflammation of the gums, which can lead to gingivitis (bleeding from the gums) and tooth loss.
+It’s not just an aesthetic problem; there are health implications, too: large amounts of dental plaque will cause inflammation of the gums, which can lead to gingivitis (bleeding gums) and tooth loss.

-The first whitens the teeth naturally, while the second helps to remove harmful bacteria.
-Mixed together, they have the perfect properties to help you remove tartar and prevent the yellowing of your teeth.
+The first substance whitens teeth naturally, while the second helps remove harmful bacteria.
+Mixed together, they have the perfect properties to help you remove plaque and prevent the yellowing of your teeth.

-- Place the baking soda in a suitable container and add the oxygenated water.
+- Place the baking soda in a suitable container and add the hydrogen peroxide.

 - Mix well to get a paste.

-- Put a small amount of the paste on your toothbrush and use as if it were your normal toothpaste, using circular motions focusing on the upper areas close to the gums.
+- Put a small amount of the paste on your toothbrush and use as if it were your normal toothpaste, using circular motions and focusing on the upper areas closest to the gums.

 - Repeat this process at least twice a week.

 Other options include strawberries and melon.
-Both fruits can remove tartar build-up, clean your gums and help you avoid bleeding of the gums.
+Both fruits can remove dental build-up, clean your gums and help you prevent bleeding gums.